logsdail/logsdail.github.io/sphinx-doc/group/index.rst

 * `Isambard <https://gw4-isambard.github.io/docs/>`_ : The Tier-2 facility accessed through the GW4 consortium.

-* `ARCHER <https://www.archer.ac.uk/>`_ : Our access is managed through the `Materials Chemistry Consortium <https://www.ucl.ac.uk/klmc/mcc/>`_, with proposal deadlines every 6 months.
+* `Thomas <https://wiki.rc.ucl.ac.uk/wiki/Thomas>`_ and `ARCHER <https://www.archer.ac.uk/>`_ : Our access is managed through the `Materials Chemistry Consortium <https://www.ucl.ac.uk/klmc/mcc/>`_, with proposal deadlines every 6 months.
 An example proposal is `available <https://cf-my.sharepoint.com/:w:/g/personal/logsdaila_cardiff_ac_uk/ETj2tisFaeJNnEj4jaISmMIBKvCyou2dXRKDsUojl2F5Fw?e=8hXS5h>`_, with all submitted applications listed on the MCC webpages.

 .. note::
-   Remember that you'll need to install ASE, or any other Python modules, into your personal workspace on these supercomputers.
-This is performed using `pip3 install --user <modulename>`.
-If pip3 doesn't exist but Python does, install pip3 with `python3 -m ensurepip --default-pip --user`.
+   On Hawk and Isambard, all the Python software you need is loaded in a "virtual environment".
+On ARCHER and Thomas, you'll need to install ASE, or any other Python modules, into your personal workspace by setting up a `virtual environment <https://opensource.com/article/19/4/managing-python-packages>`_ or using `python3 -m pip install --user <modulename>`.
+Make sure you have loaded the Python module beforehand!

 Administration (PhD)
 --------------------